RatulMaharaj/Eva/README.md

 A prior installation of python 3.7 or above is required.
 You will then need to follow the following process:

-Open a new cmd terminal and cd into the directory where you will be installing Eva.
+Open a new terminal and cd into the directory where you will be installing Eva.

 ```shell
 # Clone the branch of this repository.